CFLAT-AUT/Mahara-GroupImageDisplay/README.md

 - Copy the 'groupimagedisplay' folder to your Mahara installation, inside the folder htdocs/blocktype.
 - Visit the Site Administration->Extensions->Plugin administration page and install the blocktype/groupimagedisplay plugin.
+- This plugin sorts the shared pages according to the creation date.
+There is a change to the core code required for this plugin to work properly.

+To make the change, edit the "get_sharedviews_data" methord in htdocs/lib/view.php by changing:
+            SELECT v.id,v.title,v.startdate,v.stopdate,v.description,v.group,v.owner,v.ownerformat,v.institution,v.urlid ' . $from . '
+to:
+            SELECT v.id,v.title,v.startdate,v.stopdate,v.description,v.group,v.owner,v.ownerformat,v.institution,v.urlid,v.ctime ' . $from . '

 ### Usage